 Cost: Window shopping is free.

-The combination of Robson Street and the Pacific Center should fulfill any shopping dreams that you entertain.
+Experience: The combination of Robson Street and the Pacific Center should fulfill any shopping dreams that you entertain.
 The Pacific Center is an enclosed three block section running between Granville and Howe and Pender and Robson.
 Over 140 stores including high end stores like Holt Renfrew and Harry Rosen are open daily starting at 10 AM.

 The three block Robson Street section of stores between Burrard and Jervis is also host to a wide variety of premier fashion stores and fine dining restaurants.
 This section is very much alive at night with throngs of people out to see and be seen.
+A visit here on a Vancouver Airport layover will open your eyes as to what downtown Vancouver offers.

 Nestled in and among the shopping area is the Vancouver Art Gallery so between shopping, cafe hopping and a little gallery viewing hours and even days can be whiled away.
 Fortunately all of this is usually just a 30 minute drive from the airport.